-- Applications for large-scale demonstration projects of existing technologies. - Applications for proposed technologies that represent incremental improvements to existing technologies. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Applications that do not address at least one of ARPA-E's Mission Areas (see Section I.A of the FOA). - Applications for proposed technologies that are not transformational, as described in Section I.A of the FOA.
-Transformational, as illustrated in Figure 1 in Section I.A of the FOA, is the promise of high payoff in some sector of the energy economy. - Applications for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
-Technologies must be scalable such that they could be disruptive with sufficient technical progress (see Figure 1 in Section I.A of the FOA). - Applications that are not scientifically distinct from existing funded activities supported elsewhere, including within the Department of Energy.
+- Energy storage technologies with significantly lower performance than lithiumion batteries at a vehicle level, unless they are offered as part of a system solution that meet program metrics - Applications that were already submitted to pending ARPA-E FOAs. - Applications that are not scientifically distinct from applications submitted to pending ARPA-E FOAs. - Applications for basic research aimed at discovery and fundamental knowledge generation. - Applications for large-scale demonstration projects of existing technologies. - Applications for proposed technologies that represent incremental improvements to existing technologies. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Applications that do not address at least one of ARPA-E's Mission Areas (see Section I.A of the FOA). - Applications for proposed technologies that are not transformational, as described in Section I.A of the FOA and as illustrated in Figure 1 in Section I.A of the FOA.

+Applications for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
+Technologies must be scalable such that they could be disruptive with sufficient technical progress (see Figure 1 in Section I.A of the FOA).